ACRRM/curriculum-docusaurus/docs/rural-generalist/competency-domains.md

 ##### Progressing

-* Growing knowledges of health practices and their benefits
+* Growing knowledge of health practices and their benefits

 ##### Achieved